inhouse-work/protos/README.md

 end
 ```

-This makes our initializaiton declarative and easy to extend without having to
+This makes our initialization declarative and easy to extend without having to
 consider how to call `super` in the initializer.

 The following keywords are reserved in the base class: